MilanPicard/DiscoNet/README.md

 ```

 ### Full tutorial
-A vignette showing basic usage of the package is available : TargetRepositioningProstateCancer.
+A vignette showing basic usage of the package is available : vignette/TargetRepositioningProstateCancer.Rmd.
 It can be accessed using:
 ```r
 vignette(TargetRepositioningProstateCancer)